-The Taxation Laws Amendment Act 20 of 2021 updated the list.
+&lt;sup>65 The Taxation Laws Amendment Act 42 of 2024 updated the list.
 The list is deemed to have come into operation on the date on which any grant was awarded to the recipient thereof and applies in respect of any amount received or accrued in respect of that grant on or after that date.

-Equity Fund Department of Science and Technology Export Marketing and Investment Assistance Department of Trade, Industry and Competition Film Production Incentive Department of Trade, Industry and Competition Food Fortification Grant Department of Health Green Technology Incentive Programme Department of Tourism Idea Development Fund Department of Science and Technology Incubation Support Programme Department of Trade, Industry and Competition Industrial Development Zone Programme Department of Trade, Industry and Competition Industry Matching Fund Department of Science and Technology Integrated National Electrification Programme Grant: Non-grid electrification service providers Department of Energy Integrated National Electrification Programme: Electricity connection to households Department of Energy Interest Make-Up Programme Department of Trade, Industry and Competition Jobs Fund National Treasury Manufacturing Competitiveness Enhancement Programme Department of Trade, Industry and Competition Sector Specific Assistance Scheme Department of Trade, Industry and Competition Shared Economic Infrastructure Facility Department of Small Business Development Small Enterprise Manufacturing Support Programme Department of Small Business Development Small, Medium Enterprise Development Programme Department of Trade, Industry and Competition Small/Medium Manufacturing Development Programme Department of Trade, Industry and Competition South African Research Chairs Initiative Department of Science and Technology Strategic Partnership Programme Department of Trade, Industry and Competition Support Programme for Industrial Innovation Department of Trade, Industry and Competition
+Name of Grant Department paying grant Equity Fund Department of Science and Technology Export Marketing and Investment Assistance Department of Trade, Industry and Competition Film Production Incentive Department of Trade, Industry and Competition Food Fortification Grant Department of Health Green Technology Incentive Programme Department of Tourism Idea Development Fund Department of Science and Technology Incubation Support Programme Department of Trade, Industry and Competition Industrial Development Zone Programme Department of Trade, Industry and Competition Industry Matching Fund Department of Science and Technology Integrated National Electrification Programme Grant: Non-grid electrification service providers Department of Energy Integrated National Electrification Programme: Electricity connection to households Department of Energy Interest Make-Up Programme Department of Trade, Industry and Competition Jobs Fund National Treasury Manufacturing Competitiveness Enhancement Programme Department of Trade, Industry and Competition Sector Specific Assistance Scheme Department of Trade, Industry and Competition Shared Economic Infrastructure Facility Department of Small Business Development Small Enterprise Manufacturing Support Programme Department of Small Business Development Small, Medium Enterprise Development Programme Department of Trade, Industry and Competition Small/Medium Manufacturing Development Programme Department of Trade, Industry and Competition Social Employment Fund Department of Trade, Industry and Competition South African Research Chairs Initiative Department of Science and Technology Strategic Partnership Programme Department of Trade, Industry and Competition

-Taxi Recapitalisation Programme Department of Transport Technology Development Fund Department of Science and Technology Technology and Human Resources for Industry Programme Department of Trade, Industry and Competition The Blended Finance Facility Department of Small Business Development The COVID-19 Emergency Fund Department of Small Business Development The Small Business and Innovation Fund Department of Small Business Development Township and Rural Entrepreneurship Programme (TREP) Department of Small Business Development Transfers to the South African National Taxi Council Department of Transport Transfers to the University of Pretoria, University of KwaZulu-Natal and University of Stellenbosch Department of Transport Youth Technology Innovation Fund Department of Science and Technology
+Name of Grant Department paying grant Support Programme for Industrial Innovation Department of Trade, Industry and Competition Taxi Recapitalisation Programme Department of Transport Technology Development Fund Department of Science and Technology Technology and Human Resources for Industry Programme Department of Trade, Industry and Competition The Blended Finance Facility Department of Small Business Development The COVID-19 Emergency Fund Department of Small Business Development The Small Business and Innovation Fund Department of Small Business Development Township and Rural Entrepreneurship Programme (TREP) Department of Small Business Development Transfers to the South African National Taxi Council Department of Transport Transfers to the University of Pretoria, University of KwaZulu-Natal and University of Stellenbosch Department of Transport Youth Technology Innovation Fund Department of Science and Technology